 Brioni suits are worn by Pierce Brosnan in all of his Bond movies and by Daniel Craig in Casino Royale.
 Brioni, a famous Italian bespoke house, was introduced to Bond by costume designer Lindy Hemming in the movie GoldenEye.
 In the book Dressed to Kill - James Bond The Suited Hero, Lindy Hemming explains that she wanted a company capable of tailoring in the Savile Row manner, and - because of GoldenEye's tight shooting schedule - could produce a lot of suits very quickly.
 She also wanted something that that was sheer luxury, unmistakably synonymous with expensiveness.
-In GoldenEye, Tomorrow Never Dies, The World is Not Enough and Die Another Day, Bond wears Brioni suits, often combined with a Turnbull & Asser tie.
+In GoldenEye, Tomorrow Never Dies, The World is Not Enough and Die Another Day, Bond wears Brioni suits, often combined with a Turnbull & Asser or Sulka tie and Church's shoes.

 After the Brosnan Bond era, Daniel Craig continued the new Brioni tradition in Casino Royale.
 Craig wore a charcoal gray Brioni suit, at the London press conference announcing his role of Bond in Casino Royale, and in the movie he wears Brioni as well.
 (Craig wore a Dunhill dinner jacket to the premiere of Casino Royale).
 The famous tuxedo worn by Bond during the poker scenes in Casino Royale is Brioni.
 With the tuxedo he wears the Turnbull & Asser bow tie and shirt with S.T.
 Dupont Cufflinks and John Lobb Luffield shoes.
 According to a 2006 article in the Times Online, everybody at the casino table in Casino Royale was dressed by Brioni.